dblodgett-usgs/HU12_NHD/README.md

 # HU12 NHDPlusV2 NHDPlus HiRes Matching

-This repository holds work in progress code meant to match NHDPlus and Watershed Boundary Dataset networks to eachother.
+This repository holds work in progress code meant to match NHDPlus and Watershed Boundary Dataset networks to each other.
 It is being shared for access with colleagues only.
 It is preliminary and subject to revision.

 ![](img/1002.gif)
 ![](img/fig1.png)